Exporting to Fiji

 3. Contact your local Small Business Development Center (SBDCs).
 Starting a business can be a challenge, but there is help for you in your area.
 Small Business Development Centers (SBDCs) are partnerships primarily between the government and colleges/universities administered by the Small Business Administration and aims at giving educational services for small business owners and aspiring entrepreneurs.

-4. Contact in-country business support organizations such as the American Chamber of Commerce in Fiji.
+4. Contact in-country business support organizations such as the Fiji-USA Business Council in Fiji.

 Investing in Fiji